Fate-Grand-Automata/FGA/docs/EMULATORS.md

 FGO JP can be used on Nox (Android 7) with `Use Root for Screenshots` option.
 You also need to enable `Root` from Nox's settings.

 FGO NA doesn't work since it doesn't work with root.
+It might work after the engine update.